-We will focus in this section on subagging of bridgeless estimators, that is $\ell_q$-norm regularized least squares with $\reg(\bb) = \| \bb \|_q^q$.
-Our main cases of interest are the ``ridgeless'' and ``lassoless'' estimators, which are the special cases when $q = 1$ \cite{hastie2022surprises} and $q = 2$ \cite{li2021minimum}, respectively.
-The terminology ``less'' is motivated by the fact that these estimators can be defined in a limiting sense as $\lambda \to 0^{+}$ for bridge estimators with regularization level $\lambda$.
-We consider the ensemble of predictors $(\hat\btheta_m)_{m\in [M]}$ of the form:\footnote{We refer readers to \cite{tibshirani2013lasso} for details on how the sequence of estimators is defined when the estimators for $\lambda > 0$ are not unique, as in the case of the lasso.}
+We will focus in this section on subagging of bridgeless estimators, that is $\ell_q$-norm regularized least squares with $\reg(\bb) = \| \bb \|_q^q$. {Our main cases of interest are the ``ridgeless'' estimator, which corresponds to $q = 2$ \cite{hastie2022surprises}, and the ``lassoless'' estimator, which corresponds to $q = 1$ \cite{li2021minimum}.} The terminology ``less'' is motivated by the fact that these estimators can be defined in a limiting sense as $\lambda \to 0^{+}$ for bridge estimators with regularization level $\lambda$.
+We consider the ensemble of predictors $(\hat\btheta_m)_{m\in [M]}$ of the form:

+(We refer readers to \cite{tibshirani2013lasso} for details on how the sequence of estimators is defined when the estimators for $\lambda > 0$ are not unique, as in the case of the lasso.)

 In the underparameterized regime ($p < n$), these are simply the least squares estimators: $\hat{\bbeta}_m = (\bX_{\setm}^\top \bX_{\setm})^{-1} \bX_{\setm}^\top \by_{\setm}$.
-In the overparameterized regime ($p > n$), these correspond to the minimum $\ell_q$-norm interpolators: $\{ \| \hat{\bbeta}_m \|_q \colon \by_{\setm} = \bX_{\setm} \hat{\bbeta}_m \}$, when $\bX_{\setm}$ has independent rows to allow for interpolation.
+In the overparameterized regime ($p > n$), these correspond to the minimum $\ell_q$-norm interpolators: $\argmin_{{\bbeta} \in\R^p}\{ \| {\bbeta} \|_q \colon \by_{\setm} = \bX_{\setm} {\bbeta} \}$, when $\bX_{\setm}$ has independent rows to allow for interpolation.
 For $q = 2$, when $\reg$ is the ridge penalty, this also has a closed-form expression given by: $\hat{\bbeta}_m = (\bX_{\setm}^\top \bX_{\setm})^{\dagger} \bX_{\setm}^\top \by_{\setm}$, where $\bA^{\dagger}$ denotes the Moore-Penrose pseudoinverse of a matrix $\bA$.
 In other cases, we do not have a closed-form expression for the minimum $\ell_q$-norm interpolator.
 The next system specializes \Cref{sys:ensembles-penalized-least-squares} to convex regularized least squares with vanishing regularization, by taking the limit as $\lambda \to 0^{+}$.